 |Placement Opportunities||HCL Technologies Ltd., Oakridge International School, Billabong, Oberoi International School, VIBGYOR High etc.|

-Some of the top colleges in India who offer the Bachelor of Education [B.Ed] curriculum includes:
+Some of the Top B.Ed colleges in India which offer the Bachelor of Education [B.Ed] curriculum includes:

 The 2-year program is generally divided into four semesters by the institutes.
 The curriculum is structured in order to involve both classroom-based teachings as well as practical training and internships.